chaynHQ/manipulation-is-abuse-guide/what_does_manipulation_look_like.md

 What happens?
 Manipulators will invalidate your feelings.
 This happens when we recognise emotions, positive or negative, coming out of a person, and either discount, belittle, minimise, ignore or negatively judge these feelings.

+---

-_If these behaviours seem familiar to you, you could be in a controlling relationship.
+## If these behaviours seem familiar to you, you could be in a controlling relationship.

 We have gathered a non-exhaustive list of resources and useful information for you in this guide.
-Let us know of any others you think would be helpful to add by _[_getting in touch_](mailto:team@chayn.co)_.
-You can also add _[_lovedoctorin_](http://lovedoctor.in/) _on Snapchat for confidential counselling and check out _[_chayn.co_](http://chayn.co/) _for more information._
+Let us know of any others you think would be helpful to add by [getting in touch](mailto:team@chayn.co).
+You can also add [lovedoctorin](http://lovedoctor.in/) on Snapchat for confidential counselling and check out [chayn.co](http://chayn.co/) for more information.